FNNDSC/fnndsc/js/rev/README.md

 NB implicit hard coded dependency:

-* If in running the backend script, an explicit `--studyJSON` is passed, make sure to reflect this in in `src/rev-app.html`
+* If, in running the backend script, an explicit `--studyJSON` is passed, make sure to reflect this in in `src/rev-app.html`

 ```bash
 const testURL = `${this.demoPrefix}/${target}/description.json`